vderm/towards_MPC/Introduction_to_MPC.md

 ---
-title: Project Impetus
+title: Introduction to MPC
 author: Vasken Dermardiros
-date: March 7, 2021
+date: March 31, 2022
 bibliography: library.bib
 header-includes: |
     \usepackage{tikz,pgfplots}
-abstract:  Document introduces the background and implementation of an MPC strategy designed to be used in rooftop unit (RTU) commercial applications.
+abstract:  Document introduces the background and implementation of an MPC strategy designed to be used in rooftop unit (RTU) commercial or simple residential unit applications.
 Underlying model is a grey-box physics-based model which is linear with optimization framework to be convex or non-convex when actions are binary. \newline Part of the literature presented herein comes from published or open-sourced documentations produced by myself.
 See [my list of publications](http://vderm.github.io) and [personal GitHub repo](https://github.com/vderm).
 ---